-The difference between assets and liabilities.
-On every balance sheet assets equal liabilities plus owner’s equity.
-Owner’s equity is also known as net assets.
+Assets minus liabilities.
+On every balance sheet, assets equal liabilities plus owner’s equity.
 It equals the owner’s investment in the business plus retained earnings.
 The owner’s investment is the net of any money the owner(s) put into or took out of the business.
-See definition for retained earnings below.
+See definition for the retained earnings below.

 Profit and loss statement or income statement.
-The profit and loss statement shows the revenue and expenses for a company over a given time period.
-The time period is typically a month, a quarter, or a year.
+The profit and loss statement shows a company’s revenue and expenses over a given time period, typically a month, a quarter, or a year.

 The sum of all profits and losses since the business opened.

-Working capital is similar to the current ratio as it is a measurement of the liquidity of your business.
-Working capital is calculated as current assets minus current liabilities.
+Working capital is similar to the current ratio, as it is a measurement of your business’ liquidity.
+To calculate working capital you take current assets minus current liabilities.
 Working capital is measured as a dollar figure, while the current ratio is a percentage.